tweag/python-monorepo-example/2017-05-24-typing-nix.md

 with typing in mind.
 This code as it stands will probably never type check in any reasonable static type system.
 But thanks to the wonders of [gradual typing][gradual-typing], this isn't a real problem: we just have to gradually type the untypeable part.
-Furthermore, we have the chance of having Jeremy Siek − the inventor of gradual typing − in Paris for a month, and he already provided us some help in designing this.
+Furthermore, we had the chance of having Jeremy Siek − the inventor of gradual typing − in Paris for a month, and he provided us some substantial help in designing this.

 The gist of gradual types is the that in addition to static types, you